pytchlang/pytch-vm/doc/source/user/costume-specs.rst

    class Spaceship(pytch.Sprite):
        Costumes = [("rocket.png", 10, 20)]

-will make the origin of the ``rocket`` costume be 10 pixels left and 20 pixels down from the top-left corner of the image.  *Notice that the 'y' coordinate goes down, rather than the usual 'positive is up' convention for the stage.
+will make the origin of the ``rocket`` costume be 10 pixels right and 20 pixels down from the top-left corner of the image.  *Notice that the 'y' coordinate goes down, rather than the usual 'positive is up' convention for the stage.
 This is to follow the usual convention for